kavisek/demo-airflow/README.md

 ### General Notes

-As I learn more through threw my experimentation.
+As I learn more through my experimentation.
 I will be adding to these notes below.

 - You can modify Airflow paths and DAG locations in the Airflow config file.
 - If you are running bash script using the Bash Operator place an extra space at the end of the Python script.